Trends in Psychiatry and Psychotherapy

 Abstract

-This was a randomized, double-blind, placebo-controlled clinical trial to evaluate the efficacy and safety of a cannabis extract rich in cannabidiol (CBD) in autistic children.
-Sixty children, aged between 5 and 11 years, were selected and divided into two groups: the treatment group, which received the CBD-rich cannabis extract, and the control group, which received the placebo, both used the product for a period of 12 weeks.
-Statistical analysis was done by two-factor mixed analysis of variance (ANOVA two way).
+In this randomized, double-blind, placebo-controlled clinical trial, 60 children, aged from 5 to 11 years, were selected and divided into two groups: the treatment group, which received the CBD-rich cannabis extract, and the control group, which received the placebo.
+They both used their respective products for a period of 12 weeks.
+Statistical analysis was done by two-factor mixed analysis of variance (two-way ANOVA).

 Results